Our Partners

 As an import and export AEO customs broker, GWT’s experienced customs clearance team is familiar with the complex policies of China and Central and South America.
 Before the declaration, we accurately classify the products with the correct HS codes to ensure the accuracy of the declaration elements.
 All documents are reviewed by the compliance document specialist before submission, ensuring that the detailed content and language of the documents comply with the requirements of customs, thereby reducing customs clearance delays and penalties.

-From AEO-certified brokerage and inspection handling to documentation and pre-clearance support — we manage every step to ensure smooth and compliant clearance.
+From AEO-certified brokerage and inspection handling to documentation and pre-clearance support,we manage every step to ensure smooth and compliant clearance for your shipment.

 GWT has two AEO customs brokerage companies.
 We use our own proprietary customs declaration system, which seamlessly integrates with your company’s data, enabling self-importation and rapid clearance.